-- premier locations, facilities and other competitive advantages that are not easily replicated; - barriers-to-entry in the market, such as scarcity of development sites, regulatory hurdles, high per-room development costs and long lead times for new development; - acquisition prices at a discount to replacement cost; - properties not subject to long-term management contracts with hotel management companies; - potential return on investment initiatives, including redevelopment, rebranding, redesign, expansion and change of management; - opportunities to implement value-added operational improvements; and - strong demand growth characteristics supported by favorable demographic indicators.
+- · premier locations, facilities and other competitive advantages that are not easily replicated; - barriers-to-entry in the market, such as scarcity of development sites, regulatory hurdles, high per-room development costs and long lead times for new development; - acquisition prices at a discount to replacement cost; - properties not subject to long-term management contracts with hotel management companies; - potential return on investment initiatives, including redevelopment, rebranding, redesign, expansion and change of management; - opportunities to implement value-added operational improvements; and - strong demand growth characteristics supported by favorable demographic indicators.

 We believe that upper-upscale, full-service hotels and resorts and upscale hotels located in major U.S. urban, convention and drive-to and destination resort markets are likely to generate some of the most favorable risk-adjusted returns in the lodging industry over the long-term.
-As discussed in Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in Part II of this Annual Report on Form 10-K, the COVID-19 pandemic has materially disrupted hotel occupancy and daily rates, particularly in urban markets in which we have invested.
-Despite the dramatic decline in demand, revenue and operating income as a result of COVID-19 as well as uncertainty related to international travel restrictions and political factors, the successful vaccination distribution and effective therapeutics throughout the U.S. and the world have gradually allowed for a steady return to normalcy.
 We believe that portfolio diversification will allow us to benefit from growth in various customer segments, including business transient, leisure transient and group and convention room-night demand.
 We believe that hotel supply growth, following the delivery of current supply construction, will decline from the historical growth rate prior to the pandemic for the foreseeable future.

 We generally seek to enter into flexible management contracts, when possible, with third-party hotel management companies for the operation of our hotels and resorts that provide us with the ability to replace operators and/or reposition properties, to the extent that we determine to do so and align our operators with our objective of maximizing our return on investment.
-In addition, we believe that flexible management contracts facilitate the sale of hotels, and we may seek to sell hotels opportunistically if we believe sales proceeds may be used to repay debt or invest in other hotel properties that offer more attractive risk-adjusted returns.
+In addition, we believe that flexible management contracts facilitate the sale of hotels, and we may seek to sell hotels opportunistically if we believe sales proceeds may be used to repay debt, repurchase our shares or invest in other hotel properties that offer more attractive risk-adjusted returns.